What is Low Charge NH3

 HFC refrigerants are powerful global warming agents.
 Phasing out these substances has the potential to reduce global warming by 0.5oC between now and 2100.

-There are only five refrigerants that will be totally immune from future application restrictions on environmental grounds.
-These are ammonia, carbon dioxide, hydrocarbons, water and air.
+Only five refrigerants will be totally immune from future application restrictions on environmental grounds.
+These are:

 Australia is committed to an 85% HFC phase-down scheduled to commence in 2018 with completion by 2036.
 The result will be rapidly escalating HFC refrigerant costs caused by supply/demand mechanisms.